org-metaeffekt/metaeffekt-container-annex/README.md

 automated tools.
 No review and clearing of the meta data was performed.

 The current quality level of the data listed in the inventory and annex does not meet the requirements for operating or distributing the chosen container.
+The different containers and linux distributions vary strongly in terms of license meta data included in the container.

+The approach operates on the resulting container image.
+Individual layers are at the moment not considered.
+It is general consensus that the `Dockerfile`s for constructing the container image should be subject to a in-depth review in the context of a compliance assessment.

 ## Feedback
 We are happy to collect your feedback using [contact@metaeffekt.com](mailto:contact@metaeffekt.com).

+## Final Note
+The project gives just a glimpse of what is possible with the plugins.
+We plan to extend the example to cover these aspects over time.
+All is generally driven by the idea of integrating the plugins very close to the software build in a continuous integration environment.